-You can also search by Town or Postcode.
+You can also search by our website.
 The map will either display the location of any Notaries in the area or ask you to email us to locate one for you.

 Note: in Scotland there is no actual published list of notaries.
 Almost all solicitors may act as a notary.
 A list of law firms in Scotland can be obtained on The Law Society of Scotland’s website at www.lawscot.org.uk

 Once the relevant Notary has been found, their name and address is displayed.
 Some Notary listings also provide email and website addresses as well as contact telephone numbers and a description of other services that their respective firms provide.
 Please contact the notary directly or email us.

 In order to maintain the internationally recognised high standards of Notaries Public, the Notary is required to make certain checks.
 Individuals should produce a current passport or, in exceptional cases, other proof of similar validity and reliability.
 Other proof could include certificates of birth, baptism, marriage, divorce, deed poll on change of name, statutory declaration, full driving licence, National Insurance Card or some other official document bearing a full name and signature.

 Where you are signing on behalf of a company the notary will need to make additional checks, it is often wise to discuss what is required in advance with the Notary.

 You may have been asked to make sure that your document is ‘legalised’.
 Legalisation means that the Foreign and Commonwealth Office puts a certificate on the document confirming the Notary’s credentials.
 The Foreign Office certificate, for some countries, is known as an Apostille and is attached under the terms of the Hague Convention.